wbudic/LifeLog/Current Development Check List.md

 * &#10004; Add category description column and page, view and editing.

 ## Bugs
-* &#10004; Bug - 01, date validation for proper entered time, there is no 24 h.
+* Bug -06, Invalid Time 00.
+Javascript error thrown, when 00am used.
+* &#10004; Bug - 05, CRLF and apostrophe replacement not working.
+* &#10004; Bug - 04, Local not picked up properly on current date.
+* &#10004; Bug - 03, Keyword search not working on words as they are categorized wrongly by other dropdown in the background.
 * &#10004; Bug - 02, Record set paging to previous page not always working.
 Getting stuck.
 >> This occurs on new records placed in the far past.
 Complex problem.
-* &#10004; Bug - 03, Keyword search not working on words as they are categorized wrongly by other dropdown in the background.
-* &#10004; Bug - 04, Local not picked up properly on current date.
-* &#10004; Bug - 05, CRLF and apostrophe replacement not working.
+* &#10004; Bug - 01, date validation for proper entered time, there is no 24 h.

 ***

 ** Checked (&#10004;) Are items that have been done and submitted to the branch.**